life

 Once our MLOps vision reached a practical stage, we attended a 2-day Google MLOps Mini TAP (Tech Acceleration Program) at the Google Tokyo Office to refine our MLOps direction using Google Cloud’s solutions.
 We decided to implement the first PoC using Vertex AI.

-For the Feature Store PoC, I led the design and implementation of the feature store schema, focusing on decoupling the data and model pipelines for an existing low-impact score prediction project.
-This project had feature overlaps with others, making it the perfect candidate for standardization.
-The process required a lot of self-study, but it ultimately equipped me with a solid understanding of the core components:
+For the PoC, I led the design and implementation of the feature store schema, decoupling data and model pipelines for a low-impact score prediction project - a perfect case for standardization due to its feature overlap with others.
+It was a hands-on process, requiring a lot of self-study, but it gave me a deep understanding of the core components:

 1. Data Pipeline: Apache Beam, Google Dataflow (flex-templates)